 Ryan O'Reilly, ostensibly a sociopath, confesses to having his brain damaged brother Cyril kill Gloria Nathan's husband, even though it means another 40 years added to his sentence.
+He does this both out of love for Gloria and in order to protect his brother from the other inmates.
 Nathan later finds herself falling in love with him and hates herself for it.
 She is raped soon after and O'Reilly confesses to having orchestrated this as well.
 However, Sister Pete figures out that he was lying in an attempt to allow Nathan to hate him as she should (he wasn't lying about having her husband killed).
 In fact, O'Reily kills Nathan's actual rapist, Patrick Keenan.

 Ryan: You know how I said that I always get someone to kill for me?

 Ryan: Well, in your case, I'm gonna make an exception.
 (Bashes Keenan's head in with a dumbbell, spits on him, steals his shamrock necklace, and leaves.)